cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 input keying material.
 For a given KEM, the `ikm` parameter given to `DeriveKeyPair()` SHOULD have length at least `Nsk`, and SHOULD have at least `Nsk` bytes of entropy.

+A value `ikm` used with `DeriveKeyPair()` MUST NOT be reused elsewhere, in particular not for other invocations of `DeriveKeyPair()`, be it for the same or a different KEM.

 All invocations of KDF functions (such as `LabeledExtract` or `LabeledExpand`) in any DHKEM's `DeriveKeyPair()` function use the DHKEM's associated KDF (as opposed to the ciphersuite's KDF).